EFTA Violations Need EFTA Lawyers.

 - Review your credit reports and financial statements for mistakes and unauthorized activity.

-- Gather any evidence and documentation you have to support your dispute.
-This should include the police report (if filed) and any communications with the companies (such as notes from when you filed a fraud alert).
+- This should include the police report (if filed) and any communications with the companies (such as notes from when you filed a fraud alert).

 - Follow the rules for the specific financial company whose data you’re disputing.